jimthill/skills-github-pages/index.md

 ---
-Jim's Blog: Projects I have been working on
+Jim's Project Blog: Projects I have been working on
 ---